 This inconspicuous garden is off the main road.
 And just behind Cameron Square.

-Parking at Cameron Square’s basement parking by the way, costs RM5 per entry.
-But if you’re lucky, you can park at the front row for free.
+Parking at Cameron Square’s basement parking, by the way, costs RM5 per entry.
+But if you’re lucky, you can park in the front row for free.

 From Cameron Square, go around and walk down a steep road to the nursery.
 There is a large signboard to point the way.

-O&R Garden is within walking distance from other Cameron Highlands’ attractions like the Butterfly Farm (or more accurately, butterfly farms since there are 2 of them).
+It happens to be within walking distance from other attractions like the Butterfly Garden (or more accurately, butterfly farms since there are 2 of them).

 Opening Hours

-O&R Garden is open every day from 9am to 6pm.
-It’s one of those places that are still open after 5pm.
+This place is open every day from 9am to 6pm.
+It’s one of the few attractions that are still open after 5pm.

-And hence, you could come here if you want to pass some time before dinner.
+And hence, you could come here if you want to spend some time before dinner.

 Entrance Fees

-For Malaysians, it costs RM10 per adult to enter O&R Garden.
+For Malaysians, it costs RM16 per adult to enter.
 You can purchase fish food for RM3/ packet too.

-Past the huge statue of a pitcher plant, our initial impressions of O&R Garden were disappointment.
+Past the huge statue of a pitcher plant, our initial impressions were disappointment.
 It looked like very little for what we paid.

 1. Koi Pond